TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 15 20:28:28 EDT 2023

-A graphic designer from American Fork, UT.
+A graphic designer from American Fork, UT, now based in Portland, OR.
 Creator in 2008 of an Escher-inspired optical illusion font called Implausible.
 This typeface won an award at the Communication Arts Annual in 2011.
 Discussion by the Typophiles.

 Studio in Balerna, Switzerland.
 Designers of the custom Eascher-style impossible typeface Utopia / Utopie [never mind that Utopia already exists as a name of an Adobe typeface] as part of an overall graphic system and identity for Eventi Letterari---a festival of Literary Events in Monte Verità in Ticino.

 Parisian graphic designer who created a bicolored circle-based typeface called Graphic Stroke (2014), Something In The Way (2015, a rounded monoline stencil font), Impossible Font (2015, inspired by Escher), and Pattern Font (2015).
 Behance link.
 Another Behance link.
 [Google] [More] ⦿

 Martzi (or Marton) Hegedüs (Budapest) created the gridded trompe l'oeil typeface Frustro (2012), which is based on the optical illusion created by the Penrose triangle.
 In 2014, it evolved into a 6-style mulilayer font.
 Frustro can be bought at Gestalten.

 Typefaces from 2018: Bardi Sans (a custom type family for administrative purposes commissioned by leading Hungarian auto parts dealer Bardi), Kozma (based on the hand letterings of early 20th century Hungarian architect and graphic artist Lajos Kozma, with new fat didone style lowwer case characters).
 [Google] [More] ⦿